-Then I was reminded that I don’t have a car.
-The dream continued with buying clothes and driving that car in a seemingly perfect little hilly New England village.
+Then I reminded that I don’t have a car.
+However, the dream continued and I drove that car to a seemingly perfect little hilly New England village to buy clothes.

 Everything in the store was immaculate.
-Colors all ordered properly in a split complimentary color scheme.
-Everything was clean and everybody was happily clothed in those muted bright colors.
-Not really pastels but soft, cozy and unobtrusive to the eyes of the beholder.
-Like those designed by Martha Stewart, without the baggage of her being a felon.
+Colours all ordered properly in a split complimentary colour scheme.
+Everything was clean and everybody was happily clothed in those muted bright colours.
+Not really pastels but soft, cosy and unobtrusive to the eyes of the beholder.
+Like the colours Martha Stewart uses, without the baggage of buying from a felon.

 Every architectural detail accounted for.
 Nothing out of place.
 The clothing shop workers all wore the clothes that were on sale.
-They were extremely friendly as if we’d known each other for our entire lives and had some special insight into my preferences.
+They were extremely friendly as if we’d known each other for our entire lives.
+They had a special insight into my preferences by seeing my thoughts.

 Awake now, and having had my breakfast, that dream reminds me of how I attempted so many times to change the course of things around me, only to end up in the same or worse conditions.
 It seems a perfect metaphor for our fight against the evil rule of Trump.
 Four years later, we’ve just barely fired him.
 But he doesn’t go away.
-And like a bad penny, he’ll continue to plague the universe.
+A bad penny continuing to plague the universe.

 Turn your attention now to the presumed new ruler as he apparently resets back to the past we were trying to make better.
 Well, at least many of us hoped we could make it better.